brylevkirill/notes/Probabilistic Programming.md

   Probabilistic programming is a mechanism for compactly and compositionally representing a large set of richly expressive generative models as well as performing general-purpose automatic algorithms to do inference over variables in such models.
-  Higher-order probabilistic programming languages open up possibility of doing inference over generative models themselves.
-The goal is to find an efficient robust way to automatically produce and tune models based on training data and knowledge.

   * [**introduction**](#introduction)